 Boys' Sweater: The (black) uniform cardigan, pullover sweater, or quarter-zip sweater with the school crest may be worn.
-No other sweaters may be worn in classrooms
+No other sweaters may be worn in classrooms.

 Boys' Dress Pants: Student's dress pants must be khaki colored, with belt loops.
-Acceptable fabrics for the dress pants are cotton, polyester, or poly-blend.
+Acceptable fabrics for dress pants are cotton, polyester, or poly-blend.
 A solid-colored black or dark brown dress belt must be worn with the dress pants.
 Dress belts with a simple clasp or open buckle designs are acceptable.
 Pants must reach to the shoe but may not drag on the ground.
 (No khaki jeans or dungarees.
 No utility loops or patch pockets, extra zippers, Velcro, or extra seams.)
 Neither oversized, baggy pants nor tight ("skinny") pants will be permitted.
 Pants should be worn at the waist (and no boxers or undergarments may be visible - including at sports practices and games).

-Boys' Shorts: Khaki walking shorts are a uniform option for males from the beginning of the school year to Fall Break and from Spring Break through the end of school year.
+Boys' Shorts: Khaki walking shorts are a uniform option.
 Acceptable fabrics for the shorts are cotton, polyester, or poly-blend.
 No utility loops or patch pockets, extra zippers, Velcro, or extra seams.
 Shorts must be worn with a solid-colored black or dark brown dress belt.
 Dress belts with a simple clasp or open buckle designs are acceptable.
 Shorts should extend to just above the knee.

 Boys' Footwear/Socks: Boys may wear solid black athletic shoes or black dress shoes in lace-up or loafer style.
-As a reminder, dress shoes require periodic hand cleaning and polishing/conditioning. \ Brown dress shoes will be grandfathered in until 2020\ As a reminder, dress shoes require periodic hand cleaning and polishing/conditioning.
+As a reminder, dress shoes require periodic hand cleaning and polishing/conditioning.
+As a reminder, dress shoes require periodic hand cleaning and polishing/conditioning.
 Cloth, canvas, or plastic shoes are not uniform attire.
 Socks must be white or solid black, navy, or dark brown in color, and extend above the ankle and be free of visible brand logos, patterns, or decorations.
+Leg warmers are not uniform attire.
 Students with medical foot problems requiring special footwear should consult the "Medically-Necessary Footwear" document.

 Boys' Hair: Hair should be neatly combed or styled.
 Hair must be above the top of the shirt collar.
 Hair should be styled so that it does not fall below the eyebrows or past the midpoint of the ear.
-Hair must be natural looking and conservative in its color and cut (no unnatural streaking/highlighting, no artificial jet-black coloring, and no unnatural colors).
+Hair must be natural looking and conservative in its color and cut (no unnatural streaking/highlighting, no artificial jetblack coloring, and no unnatural colors).
 Hair may not change color during the school year.
+Students must be clean shaven.
+Sideburns should not pass the bottom of the ear.
 Accommodations for religious reasons are permitted.